Highlights

 Architecture of gRPC

-To understand how gRPC works, let’s take a look at the image of the architecture of gRPC.
+To fully understand how it works, let's take a look at the gRPC architecture.

-This shows how gRPC uses HTTP/2 as the transport layer and Protocol Buffers as the serialization format to enable efficient and reliable communication between distributed systems and microservices.
+The architecture highlights how it uses HTTP/2 as the transport layer and Protocol Buffers as the serialization format to enable the highly efficient and reliable microservices communication gRPC is known for.

 The workflow consists of four main layers: the network layer, the client layer, the server layer, and the protocol buffers layer.
 The network layer represents the HTTP/2 protocol that gRPC uses to send and receive messages over the internet.